 Times are tough in Alberta.
 Amid a slowdown in the province's energy sector and the election of the new provincial NDP government, there is a high level of uncertainty surrounding the fortitude and future of many major rental markets in the province.

-Yet, among Alberta's major rental markets is Lethbridge.
+Yet, among Alberta's major rental markets is the city of Lethbridge.
 This city in Southern Alberta is home to roughly 93,000 residents and boasts a number of key characteristics that differentiate this market from others in the province.
 Most notable, is its diversified economy, which is not driven by oil.
 Although growth in Lethbridge is not as strong as its more northerly counterparts during boom times, in times such as these, the city proves to offer a more stable investment climate.
 Here are 10 reasons why:1.
 Less dependent on Oil & Gas industry2.
 Advantageous tax environment and low cost of doing business3.
 Stability in primary industries – Agriculture, Health Care, Education, and Government4.
 Agri-food – core wealth-generating industry with a number of major food processing plants and government R&D facilities located in the city and surrounding area5.

 Mainstreet provides affordable, renovated apartment suites to Canadians, and is committed to creating real value without diluting shareholder interests.